apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-your-laptop.md

 ---
-title: Try out KubeBlocks in 5 minutes on your laptop
+title: Try out KubeBlocks in 5 minutes on laptop
 description: A quick tour of KubeBlocks Playground
 keywords: [Playground, try out, laptop,]
 sidebar_position: 1
-sidebar_label: Try out KubeBlocks on your laptop
+sidebar_label: Try out KubeBlocks on laptop
 ---

-# Try out KubeBlocks in 5 minutes on your laptop
+# Try out KubeBlocks in 5 minutes on laptop

 This guide walks you through the quickest way to get started with KubeBlocks, demonstrating how to create a demo environment (Playground) with one command.